BBC: What's been 'occurring' in Wales for 100 years

 He was just 20 years of age when the young Prince Charles was formally invested as the Prince of Wales at a lavish event at Caernarfon Castle.

-The six-hour broadcast that was watched by a TV audience of 500 million people around the world.
+The six-hour broadcast was watched by a TV audience of 500 million people around the world.

 The Prince of Wales title and investiture polarised opinion in Wales.
 The event was conducted against a backdrop of protests - and even bombings.